Language processing in the brain: The evolution of language

 The auditory dorsal stream also has non-language related functions, such as sound localization and guidance of eye movements.
 Recent studies also indicate a role of the ADS in localization of family/tribe members, as a study that recorded from the cortex of an epileptic patient reported that the pSTG, but not aSTG, is selective for the presence of new speakers.
 An fMRI study of fetuses at their third trimester also demonstrated that area Spt is more selective to female speech than pure tones, and a sub-section of Spt is selective to the speech of their mother in contrast to unfamiliar female voices.

 It is presently unknown why so many functions are ascribed to the human ADS.
-An attempt to unify these functions under a single framework was conducted in the 'From where to what' model of language evolution In accordance with this model, each function of the ADS indicates of a different intermediate phase in the evolution of language.
+An attempt to unify these functions under a single framework was conducted in the 'From where to what' model of language evolution In accordance with this model, each function of the ADS indicates a different intermediate phase in the evolution of language.
 The roles of sound localization and integration of sound location with voices and auditory objects is interpreted as evidence that the origin of speech is the exchange of contact calls (calls used to report location in cases of separation) between mothers and offspring.
 The role of the ADS in the perception and production of intonations is interpreted as evidence that speech began by modifying the contact calls with intonations, possibly for distinguishing alarm contact calls from safe contact calls.
-The role of the ADS in encoding the names of objects (phonological long-term memory) is interpreted as evidence of gradual transition from modifying calls with intonations to complete vocal control.
+The role of the ADS in encoding the names of objects (phonological long-term memory) is interpreted as evidence of a gradual transition from modifying calls with intonations to complete vocal control.
 The role of the ADS in the integration of lip movements with phonemes and in speech repetition is interpreted as evidence that spoken words were learned by infants mimicking their parents' vocalizations, initially by imitating their lip movements.
 The role of the ADS in phonological working memory is interpreted as evidence that the words learned through mimicry remained active in the ADS even when not spoken.
-This resulted with individuals capable of rehearsing a list of vocalizations, which enabled the production of words with several syllables.
-Further developments in the ADS enabled the rehearsal of lists of words, which provided the infra-structure for communicating with sentences.
+This resulted in individuals capable of rehearsing a list of vocalizations, which enabled the production of words with several syllables.
+Further developments in the ADS enabled the rehearsal of lists of words, which provided the infrastructure for communicating with sentences.